Opentaste/bombolone/readme.md

 The project was created by [Leonardo Zizzamia](http://zizzamia.com/).

-Contributors: Gianluca Bargelli, Giacomo Marinangeli, Paolo Bernardi, Rafael Lucas.
+Contributors: Gianluca Bargelli, Giacomo Marinangeli, Paolo Bernardi, Rafael Lucas, Michael Cable.

 The logo was designed by Sam Gregory.